 - 1. Fuel tanks must be pumped out by a licensed operator and the contents handled as contaminated.
 Fuel tanks less than 20 gallons may stay in the vessel.
-Fuel tank(s) larger than 20 gallons must be removed from the vessel, the tanks must be perforated, then flattened, and then the tanks can be placed with the vessel or vessel debris for removal to the landfill. - 2.
+Fuel tank(s) larger than 20 gallons must be removed from the vessel.
+If the tanks are larger than 20 gallons, the tanks must be perforated, then flattened, and then the tanks can be placed with the vessel or vessel debris for removal to the landfill. - 2.
+Sewage holding tanks must be pumped out and contents disposed of properly. - 3.
 The Contractor is to photo-document all removal activities with photographs taken before, during and after removal.
-The Contractor will provide a daily written report of all removal activities to the County with photographs. - Contractor will transport vessel to pre-authorized landfill.
-Escambia County will pay the landfill "tipping fee" costs; contractor will obtain pre-authorization from Escambia County Marine Resources Division regarding landfill selection and disposal. - 4.
+The Contractor will provide a daily written report of all removal activities to the County with photographs. - Contractor will transport vessels to pre-authorized landfill.
+Escambia County will pay the landfill "tipping fee" costs; contractor will obtain pre-authorization from Escambia County Marine Resources Division regarding landfill selection and disposal. - 5.
 No items may be salvaged from the vessel during the removal/disposal process.